kedark3/infra-playbooks/roles/vmware_deploy_vms/README.md

 Role Variables
 --------------
 Role variables are self-explanatory and provided in vmware_vm_provisioning_vars.yml.sample for you to checkout.
-For this role to run you need to have variables file `vars/vmware_vm_provisioning_vars.yml`
+For this role to run you need to have variables file `vars/vmware_vm_provisioning_vars.yml` or supply all variables as extra vars during execution.

 Example Playbook
 ----------------